meowwtama/tp/docs/DeveloperGuide.md

 **Merit Score Attribute:**
 * Added to the `Person` class.
 * Represents a measurement of a library user's credibility.
-* Default merit score of 0 assigned to every library user upon instantiate to the Contact List.
+* Default merit score of 0 assigned to every library user upon instantiate to the contact list.

 **Operations Affecting Merit Score:**
 * Donating books: Increases the library user's merit score by 1.